Posted on Apr 25, 2019

 Prostate cancer is another challenging disease to properly diagnose.
 But a well- done abdominal MR study has an accuracy rate of 95% or higher.
 CT scans most often miss cancer completely, and pathology has an accuracy rate of only 85%, plus the additional drawbacks associated with invasive biopsy procedures.

 On demand specialty coverage with no contract minimums.
 Create a free account and get set up and running within 24 hours.Learn More

 Dr. Semelka explains that bridging the gap between access to quality MR technicians and subspecialty interpretations is crucial for the future of accuracy in MR imaging diagnostics.

 “You can get a good MR study that is highly interpretable from many imaging centers.
 But, the reality is that most radiologists around the world - even if they’re pretty good - only know conversational body MRI language.
 Most are not fully fluent in the complexities of MR.”

 In recent years, there’s been a shift in patient perception, motivating people to get more involved in their healthcare.
 This has created an increase in both awareness and demand for services that meet the needs of patients.
 Despite industry trends that indicate a decrease in working radiologists, the demand for subspecialty radiology services is on the rise.

-Dr. Richard Semelka currently runs his own practice, and is also a reading radiologist for DocPanel, an on-demand marketplace for speciality reading coverage.
+Dr. Richard Semelka currently runs his own practice and is also a reading radiologist for DocPanel, an on-demand marketplace for specialty reading coverage.